 All student support services transitioned to distance interactions in spring 2020, including the Professional Advising Center (academic and career), Student Academic Success Center (SASC, tutoring, and other academic support), the Student Access Center, Student Counseling Center, Student Health Center, Registrar, and Student Financial Services.
 Student guides for accessing these resources are posted on each resource's website, and there is a comprehensive guide to accessing all of these resources on the UNE COVID-19 website.
-The majority of these services will continue to be available in fall 2020 through both face-to-face and remote options.
-For any services that cannot be delivered through remote technology, professional staff will ensure their respective office areas are arranged to maintain social distancing and other appropriate precautionary measures.
+The majority of these services continue to be available in fall 2020 through both face-to-face and remote options.
+For any services that cannot be delivered through remote technology, professional staff havel ensured their respective office areas are arranged to maintain social distancing and other appropriate precautionary measures.

 - 1. COUNSELING CENTER: Professional staff in the Counseling Center will provide the majority of sessions with students via Zoom.
-Protocols are being established for students who require face-to-face consultations, and physical adjustments will be made to office spaces to remain compliant with social distancing guidelines, while maintaining client confidentiality.
-Policies and procedures are also being developed that address emergency mental health needs of students in crisis and that require face-to-face intervention.
-These policies and procedures will outline a response that addresses student needs while also minimizing risk to Counseling, Health Services, Security, or Housing professional staff. - 2.
-STUDENT ACCESS CENTER: The Student Access Center will conduct the majority of appointments via Zoom and is prepared to handle student requests for accommodations related to UNE's COVID-19 policies and protocols.
+Protocols have been established for students who require face-to-face consultations, and physical adjustments have been made to office spaces to remain compliant with social distancing guidelines, while maintaining client confidentiality.
+Policies and procedures were also developed that address emergency mental health needs of students in crisis and that require face-to-face intervention.
+These policies and procedures outline a response that addresses student needs while also minimizing risk to Counseling, Health Services, Security, or Housing professional staff. - 2.
+STUDENT ACCESS CENTER: The Student Access Center is conducting the majority of appointments via Zoom and is prepared to handle student requests for accommodations related to UNE's COVID-19 policies and protocols.

-- 3. STUDENT AFFAIRS: All functions falling under the Division of Student Affairs, including Housing, Student Engagement, Health and Wellness Education, Student Conduct, Intercultural Student Engagement, the First Year Experience, and Graduate and Professional Student Affairs also transitioned to providing remote services in spring 2020 for individual students and undergraduate/graduate clubs and organizations.
-Zoom, email, and telephone will remain the preferred methods for communication into the fall semester.
-To the extent possible, programming, typically administered in person and often to large groups, will go forward remotely and in smaller, socially-distanced groups. - 4.
-CLUBS AND ACTIVITIES: In spring of 2020, club and organization activity, as well as the social and educational programming coordinated by Student Affairs team members, was moved to the virtual environment.
-Much of this activity will continue to occur via the use of Zoom, minimizing the need for in-person organizational meetings.
-To the extent possible, in compliance with State and CDC guidelines, UNE will provide on-campus shared experiences for students.
-However, some traditional activities that brought together hundreds of community members will need to be modified or eliminated for health and safety reasons.
+3. STUDENT AFFAIRS: All functions falling under the Division of Student Affairs, including Housing, Student Engagement, Health and Wellness Education, Student Conduct, Intercultural Student Engagement, the First Year Experience, and Graduate and Professional Student Affairs also transitioned to providing remote services in spring 2020 for individual students and undergraduate/graduate clubs and organizations.
+Zoom, email, and telephone remain the preferred methods for communication into the fall semester.
+To the extent possible, programming, typically administered in person and often to large groups, is proceeding remotely and in smaller, socially-distanced groups.

+4. CLUBS AND ACTIVITIES: In spring of 2020, club and organization activity, as well as the social and educational programming coordinated by Student Affairs team members, was moved to the virtual environment.
+Much of this activity continues to occur via the use of Zoom, minimizing the need for in-person organizational meetings.
+To the extent possible, in compliance with State and CDC guidelines, UNE provides on-campus shared experiences for students.
+However, some traditional activities that brought together hundreds of community members are being modified or eliminated for health and safety reasons.